Timothy Noah: Iraq War

 In a February 2003 article in Slate, Noah described his initial opposition to the Iraq War and his conversion to the pro-war position by Colin Powell's February 3 speech to the United Nations.
 After many of Powell's statements were proven false, Noah changed his mind again about the war, praising those who had remained steadfastly against it in an August 2004 column.
 After that, he became an outspoken critic of the media's ongoing tendency to grant credibility to war boosters, while discounting the views of those who opposed the war from the start.

 Personal life

-In September 2018 Noah married Sarah McNamer, a medievalist and professor of English at Georgetown University.
+In September 2018, Noah married Sarah McNamer, a medievalist and professor of English at Georgetown University.

 Noah's first wife, fellow journalist Marjorie Williams, died of cancer in 2005.
 After her death, Noah edited an anthology of Williams' writing, The Woman at the Washington Zoo: Writings on Politics, Family, and Fate.
 The book won PEN's Martha Albrand Award for First Nonfiction and a National Magazine Award in the category of essays and criticism.
 A second Williams anthology, Reputation: Portraits in Power was published in October 2008.

 Noah has two children and two stepchildren.
 His brother is television writer/producer Peter Noah.
-His sister, Patsy Noah, co-founded the charity Your Mom Cares.
-Maroon 5 frontman Adam Levine is his nephew.
+Their sister, Patsy Noah, co-founded the charity Your Mom Cares.
+She is the mother of Maroon 5 frontman Adam Levine.